LimeChain/gosemble-research/docs/2-go-to-wasm.md

   * *GC rate*

      The next GC is after an allocation of an extra amount of memory, proportional to the amount already in use.
-  Go has a environment variable called `GOGC` (GC rate), which represents a ratio of how much new heap memory can be allocated before the next collection has to start.
+  Go has an environment variable called `GOGC` (GC rate), which represents a ratio of how much new heap memory can be allocated before the next collection has to start.
   Adjusting `GOGC` changes the linear constant and the amount of extra memory used.

 #### 2.4.2.2.
 Concurrency